 Why Is Culinary Education So Important?

-While much of a chef's education occurs on the job while working in a kitchen under a more experienced chef, there is no replacement for formal culinary education.
+Although much of a chef's education occurs on the job while working in a kitchen under a more experienced chef, there is no replacement for formal culinary education.
 Attending culinary school gives aspiring chefs the tools they need to be successful in the world of food.
 By starting with the basics, chefs learn how to employ various cooking techniques to achieve the desired results.
 They'll also learn how different ingredients interact with each other and expose themselves to a variety of different culinary styles.

 Get Your Culinary Education at the Culinary Institute of Virginia